 As usual it would be great, if we can predict the corrosion current or corrosion potential.
-Henrik Tafel studied the Hydrogen Evolution Reaction (HER) in early 1900.
+Julius Tafel studied the Hydrogen Evolution Reaction (HER) in early 1900.
 HER is a common reaction in corrosion, because all water contains protons.
 He found that there is an exponential relationship between the applied current at a platinum surface and the potential.

 This is also true the other way around (applied potential and measured current).
 A convenient way of plotting this relationship was to plot the potential versus the logarithm of the current, lg I, because using the logarithm leads to a linear plot.

 In Figure 4.1 the slope of the line is called the Tafel slope.
 It is usually expressed in the units mV/decade.
 This approach is the ideal case.
 For many reasons real reactions often deviate from this behavior.
 Very common reasons are passivation and diffusion limitation.
 The influence of passivation will be discussed later (see chapter Features of Polarization Curves).

 Diffusion limitation leads to a potential independent current.
 The amount of converted species, for example in the oxygen reduction reaction (ORR) the oxygen, is depleted within reach of the electrode.
 The reaction can only continue, and thus a current can only occur, if new oxygen diffuses towards the electrode.
 The current no longer depends on the potential, but the transport of oxygen in the solution.
 So the Tafel plot will no longer be linear (s.
 Figure 4.2)